Deovandski/fakktion/README.md

 3. Bundle Install
 4. Rake db:migrate
 5. Rake db:seed
+6. cd frontend
+7. npm install
+8. bower install
-6. rake start and enjoy!
+9. rake start and solve any remaining issues if there is any...

 Copyright (c) 2014 - 2015, Deovandski Skibinski Junior and Dr. Anne Denton All rights reserved.